-The accompanying financial projection presents, to the best of the knowledge and belief of management of The Templeton of Cary, a group of entities under common control, (the "Company" or the "Community") and the day-to-day operating manager, Liberty Living Management, LLC (the "Operating Manager") (collectively "Management"), the expected financial position, results of operations and changes in members' equity, and cash flows of the Company as of and for the each of the five years ending December 31, 2028.
-Accordingly, the accompanying financial projection reflects Management's judgment as of July 2, 2024 the date of this projection, of the expected conditions and its expected course of action during the projection period assuming that the hypothetical assumptions defined below occur.
-However, even if the hypothetical assumptions stated below were to occur, there will usually be differences between the projected and actual results, because events and circumstances frequently do not occur as expected, and those differences may be material.
+The accompanying financial projection presents, to the best of the knowledge and belief of management of The Templeton of Cary, a group of entities under common control, (the "Company" or the "Community") and the day-to-day operating manager, Liberty Living Management, LLC (the "Operating Manager") (collectively "Management"), the expected financial position, results of operations and changes in members' equity, and cash flows of the Company as of and for the each of the five years ending December 31, 2029.
+Accordingly, the accompanying financial projection reflects Management's judgment as of June 19, 2025, the date of this projection, of the expected conditions and its expected course of action during the projection period assumptions stated below were to occur, there will usually be differences between the projected and actual results, because events and circumstances frequently do not occur as expected, and those differences may be material.